xxuhere/CVG-Tietronix/README.md

 python goggles/start.py
 ```

+## QT Python Bindings
+There are two popular Python Qt bindings: PyQT and PySide.
+We are currently using PySide6, which does not have a pip
+or conda wheel up for ARM machine (Raspberry Pi) yet.
+I'll address this issue soon.

 ## Alternatives of Qt
 [DearPyGui](https://github.com/hoffstadt/DearPyGui) is a new Python Gui framework.
 It's currently under our evaluation.

 ## Streaming